olivierfriard/boris_docs/material_mkdocs/docs/coding.md

     any);
 -   **comment**, is an open field where the user can add notes.

-A tracking cursor (red triangle) will show the current event.
+A tracking cursor (red triangle) will visualize the current event.
 This cursor can be positioned above the current event, see [tracking cursor position]() option in Preferences window.

 A double-click on a row will reposition the media player to the moment of the corresponding event.
 See [Time offset for media reposition]() in